 About Women in COG

-The COG-UK Consortium has over 500 members with a range of scientific and business expertise in genomics, bioinformatics, operations clinical science and public health.
-Women in COG is a supportive network to share experience and knowledge and to promote science careers in women and girls.
+The COG-UK consortium has over 500 members with a range of scientific and business expertise in genomics, bioinformatics, operations clinical science and public health.
+Women in COG is a supportive network created to share experiences and knowledge and to promote science careers in women and girls.

-This is our next event in the series of monthly lunchtime Women in COG events and everyone (regardless of gender) is welcome to attend.
-The events will feature a conversation with a guest or consortium member followed by an informal Q&A.
+This was our next event in the series of regular lunchtime Women in COG events and everyone (regardless of gender) was welcome to attend.
+The events feature a conversation with a guest or consortium member followed by an informal Q&A.